Huegoxaga/notes/python/README.md

 - Modules can be installed using package manager
 - Modules can be the folder name in the working directory
 - It is recognized by the keyword `import`.
-For example, a module called `module` can imported in the following ways:
+For example, a module called `module` can imported in the following ways
+  - Two modules cannot import each other, there will be a circular import, except will be raised

 ```py
 import module